York College Research Requirement

 STEP 1: Creating an account on SONA

 The first step in completing your research requirement is to create an account on our online Research Pool management system, SONA.
-You must create an account on SONA to receive any credit for completing the research requirement.
+You must create an account on SONA to receive any credit for completing the research requirement (even if you have created an account in a past semester).

 The deadline for creating an account is approximately one month after the semester begins (e.g., October 1st in the fall; March 1st in the spring).
 If you do not create an account by the deadline, you will not receive credit for completing the research requirement.